jough13/jough13.github.io/art/impressionism-light-color.md

-# Capturing a Moment: The Magic of Impressionism

 In the mid-19th century, a group of young Parisian artists rebelled against the rigid standards of the French art establishment.
 Their radical approach, which focused on capturing the fleeting sensory effect of a scene—the "impression"—would become known as Impressionism.

 ### A New Way of Seeing